snamjoshi/aif-fep-db/README.md

 * `save()`: Saves (exports) the tag file as YAML.
 * `set_tag_list_category()`: Creates a new tag list category for the tag file.
 * `view_tag_list()`: Prints the current tag list for a loaded tag file.

-## TODO list

-This is a list of items that I plan to finish before passing the project on to others for further work.
-- [X] Clean up current database and make it up to date
-- [ ] Documentation for the meaning behind each tag
-- [X] Test workflow notebook
-- [X] Remove autoreload from notebooks
-- [X] Delete old files and final cleanup.
-- [X] Add line in workflow notebook showing how to point the app to a database
-- [X] README: Cleanup instructions for shell scripts and how to pass in DB path
-- [X] Fix downloading filtered database with Dash app
-- [X] Add shell script that separates building from running (or both).
-- [X] Config file or Docker command to specify the path to the current database
-- [X] Redo README
-- [X] Type hints, doc strings, better documentation in general
-- [X] Clean up the interactive database file [Deleted instead]
-- [X] Double check outer requirements text
-- [X] Check remaining TODOs in codebase
-- [X] Move stuff in `dash.ipynb` into the app layout
-- [X] Display timestamp and tag file hash in layout
-- [X] About section for the app

 ## Future planned features / fixes